-A while back a friend of mine and I were out to a local restaurant for lunch.
+Recently a friend of mine and I were out to a local restaurant for lunch.
 As we sat waiting for the server to come and take our orders we got into a very funny, noisy conversation.
 As we laughed and made comments the waitress approached our table, sat down, and asked if she could join the party.
 We enjoyed her pleasant manner and said, “Why, of course!”

 After taking our orders she departed to the kitchen.
 I looked across the room and saw an elderly couple sitting eating.
 From time to time throughout our meal I glanced at the couple.
 I was struck by their complete silence during the meal.
 They said nothing to each other.